Library

 Of course, the backup location should be accessible by Firebird service (on Linux it runs as user “firebird”, on Windows as LocalSystem account).

-If you are still not happy with the backup performance of Firebird gbak, consider using enterprise Firebird distribution: HQbird.
+If you are still not happy with the backup performance of Firebird gbak, consider migrating to Firebird 5 (or use enterprise Firebird distribution: HQbird for other versions).

 It supports multi-thread backup, which enables up to 6x faster backup operations with gbak.